Riemann-Silberstein geometric phase in 4D polarization space: Introduction

 The evolution of 4D polarization state $|\Psi\rangle$ simultaneously traces out paths on the E-sphere, H-sphere, and RS-sphere.
 The electric (magnetic) polarization evolution can generate the PB phase $\Phi_{\mathrm{pb}}$, which is proportional to the solid angle subtended by the area enclosed by the evolution path on E-sphere (H-sphere) \cite{RN54}.
 Notably, the electric and magnetic polarization evolutions are intrinsically linked through the Maxwell equations.
 For the considered paraxial waves, the electric and magnetic polarization evolutions trace the same path and contribute to the same PB phase.
-Additionally, a new type of geometric phase can arise from the evolution of RS polarization (i.e., the polarization of $\mathbf{F}_{1,2}$).
-This geometric phase, termed RS phase and denoted as $\Phi_{\mathrm{rs}}$, is proportional to the solid angle subtended by the area enclosed by the evolution path on the RS-sphere (Supplementary Note II).
+Additionally, the polarization evolution of $\mathbf{F}_{1,2}$ will generate the RS phase $\Phi_{\mathrm{rs}}$, which is proportional to the solid angle subtended by the area enclosed by the evolution path on the RS-sphere (Supplementary Note III).
 Importantly, $\Phi_{\mathrm{rs}}$ is independent of $\Phi_{\mathrm{pb}}$ because $\Phi_{\mathrm{pb}}$ manifests in the basis states $\left|H_{\mathrm{rs}}\right\rangle$ and $\left|V_{\mathrm{rs}}\right\rangle$.
 Therefore, the total geometric phase due to 4D polarization evolution is $\Phi_{\mathrm{tot}}=\Phi_{\mathrm{pb}}+\Phi_{\mathrm{rs}}$.

 The PB phase can be attributed to the coupling between electric (magnetic) spin and rotation of local coordinate frame, where the frame rotation induces a phase variation of the circularly polarized electric (magnetic) field \cite{RN40}.
 Similarly, the RS phase can be attributed to the coupling between RS spin and rotation of local \textit{constitutive} frame $(\hat{\mathbf{e}}_i, \hat{\mathbf{h}}_j)[\text{or } (\hat{\mathbf{e}}_j, \hat{\mathbf{h}}_i)]$, as shown in Fig. \ref{fig1}\textbf{b}.
 A rotation of the constitutive frame by angle $\alpha_{\mathrm{rs}}$ leads to the transformation of the circularly polarized RS vector: $\mathbf{F}_{1,2} \rightarrow \mathrm{e}^{\mathrm{i} \kappa \alpha_{\mathrm{rs}}} \mathbf{F}_{1,2}$.
 The phase $\kappa \alpha_{\mathrm{rs}}$ corresponds to the RS geometric phase, which is proportional to the RS spin $\kappa$ and the rotation angle $\alpha_{\mathrm{rs}}$ of the local constitutive frame.